Python Type Casting

 Custom conversions

-Implement __int__, __float__, __str__, or __bool__ methods to customize casting for your classes.
+Implement __int__, __float__, __str__, or __bool__ on your class to control how it casts:

 Error handling